mikerockin/7-VM-servers-app-db-conroller/README.md

     (Flask application is deployed, connected to the database.
 On each server:
     Git, Python 3, and MySQL development libraries are installed.
     The ecommerce-flask-stripe repository is cloned, dependencies are installed.
-    A reguser user with sudo rights is created.

     Scripts: